Quick Tips For Surviving Your Inevitable Roommate Drama

 But in all honesty, a lot of the time — Just.
 A freaking.
 Nightmare.

-To those that are in similar situations or perhaps struggling to get along with even two or three other roommates – I am writing this article to remind you that despite your frustrations, having the opportunity to learn from people, and from your mistakes, is a forsaken privilege.
+To those that are in similar situations or perhaps struggling to get along with even two or three other roommates – I am writing to remind you that despite your frustrations, having the opportunity to learn from people, and from your mistakes, is a forsaken privilege.

 And here’s why.